How do you extract POST data in Node.js?

 The setup

-In this example we are going to use Express v5 (which is at alpha release at the time of writing this article), so let's go ahead and install it: npm install express@5.0.0-alpha.2 --save
+We’re going to use Express v5 (still in alpha at the time of writing).
+Install it: npm install express@5.0.0-alpha.2 --save

 body-parser